ARWeldingTorch/.github/profile/README.md

 # Senior Design Project

-## Milestones
+## Tyler's Milestones
 - Learn python basics
+- Install opencv and numpy
 - Do simple camera color detection using opencv and numpy
+- Calibrate camera
-- Make camera recognize simple objects
+- Make camera recognize simple shapes
 - Learn basics of open3D
-- Make open3D do simple color detection and recognize simple objects
+- Make open3D do simple color detection and recognize simple shapes
+- Filter noise
 - Make open3D detect angles and depth
-- Display length and angles on screen
+- Display widths,lengths, depths and angles on screen
--
+- Recognize shapes and colors drawn on metal and use that to tell the robotic arm what to do

-## Project Statement and Goals
+## Tyler's Project Statement

 ## Wyatt Short-term Milestones